To Coconut or Not to Coconut?

 Make the coconut layer:

 Blend coconut flakes in a food processor or blender until you get quite a smooth paste.
-Mix with maple syrup and spread on a baking sheet in a 0,5 cm or similar thickness.
+Mix with maple syrup, coconut oil and spread on a baking sheet in a 0,5 cm or similar thickness.
 Place in the freezer for 15 minutes.

 Make the PB layer: